Daniel-CH-Tan/daniel-ch-tan.github.io-old/_posts/2022-01-13-motor-skill-url.md

 ---
 layout: distill
-title: Skill Discovery with Unsupervised RL
+title: Skill Learning
-description: Learning general and re-usable skills for continuous-control tasks in robotics
+description: Thoughts on learning general and re-usable skills for continuous-control tasks in robotics
 date: 2022-01-13

 authors: